elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/our_first_game.md

 to our world, and then we'll work towards having our character be able to pick up the item in the next chapter.

-We're going to follow much of the same steps we did for our character image, so we'll move quickly in this section.
+We're going to follow many of the same steps we did for our character image, so we'll move quickly in this section.
 First, let's add a `coin.svg` image to our project to use as our item.